Introduction to the Power Platform

-- Refreshing Data and Searching
+- Refreshing data and searching

 Configuring and Publishing Power Apps

 In this chapter, we will have a look at those options.
 We will also see the possibilities for sharing and embedding Power Apps.

 - Configuring Power Apps

-- Saving, Sharing and Publishing Apps
+- Saving, sharing and publishing Apps

-- App Analytics
+- App analytics

 - What is Power Automate?

-- Flow Building Blocks
+- Flow types